joshbrew/Digital-Spectroscope/README.md

 ![wind](screenshots/window.jpg)

-By Joshua Brewster and Yassine Santissi.
+By Joshua Brewster, Yassine Santissi, and Garrett Flynn.

 This project is being developed for creating a fish identification dataset.